Click on the course titles below to view general syllabi for Biology courses.

 BIOL 335 (3) Molecular Genetics

-Isolation and identification of genes, analysis of gene structure; gene expression and its regulation in prokaryotes and in eukaryotes; developmental genetics.
+Isolation and identification of genes, analysis of gene structure; gene expression and it’s regulation in prokaryotes and in eukaryotes; developmental genetics.
 [3-0-2]

 Prerequisite: One of BIOL 233, BIOL 234, MICB 322, FRST 302.